- Forty-five states and the District of Columbia collect statewide sales taxes.

 - The five states with the highest average combined state and local sales taxA sales tax is levied on retail sales of goods and services and, ideally, should apply to all final consumption with few exemptions.
 Many governments exempt goods like groceries; base broadening, such as including groceries, could keep rates lower.
-A sales tax should exempt business-to-business transactions which, when taxed, cause tax pyramiding. rates are Louisiana (9.55 percent), Tennessee (9.547 percent), Arkansas (9.48 percent), Washington (9.29 percent), and Alabama (9.22 percent).
+A sales tax should exempt business-to-business transactions which, when taxed, cause tax pyramiding. rates are Tennessee (9.548 percent), Louisiana (9.547 percent), Arkansas (9.44 percent), Washington (9.40 percent), and Alabama (9.24 percent).

-- New Mexico reduced its sales taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rate from 5.125 percent to 5 percent.
+- South Dakota cut its state sales taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rate from 4.5 to 4.2 percent effective July 2023, the most recent statewide rate reduction since New Mexico trimmed its sales tax rate from 5.125 percent to 5 percent in July 2022.

 - Sales tax rates differ by state, but sales tax bases also impact how much revenue is collected from a tax and how the tax affects the economy.